ajpagente/public_notes/security_references.md

 ## Blog Pages/ Newsletters
 * [Pentester.land](https://pentester.land/) - Pentester.land is the best hacking newsletter I've found.
 Pentester.land curates resources shared by pentesters and bug hunters.
 * [BugCrowd's LevelUp](https://www.bugcrowd.com/resources/levelup/) - LevelUp is a free series of online security conferences with content for the hacker and security researcher community.
+* [Krebs on Security](https://krebsonsecurity.com/) - Brian Krebs' articles are in-depth analysis of security incidents.
+He is. a prolific writer and really goes into details.
 * [Troy Hunt](https://www.troyhunt.com/) - Troy Hunt runs [I Have Been Pwned](https://haveibeenpwned.com/) and posts insightful blogs on breaches and other security topics.
 * [The Daily Swig](https://portswigger.net/daily-swig) - The Daily Swig contains cybersecurity news and security articles.
 It is by the company that develops Burp Suite.
 * [MITMProxy Publications](https://mitmproxy.org/publications/) - These is a collection of blog posts, research, and talks curated by the creators of mitmproxy.
 The page is not regularly updated however you can find some interesting links.